 All cats, no matter what the breed, have periods of time where they all of a sudden out of nowhere run across a room, meow like a nut, 50 miles an hour, meow or cry, again and again, darting faster and looking around all over the place then stopping.

 Such actions are sometimes referred to as the "night crazies," if they happen at night.
 The "midnight crazies" is a popular name for a cat's behavior when she plays and roughhouses in short spurts in the middle of the night.

 The cat may entertain herself with wild activity or jump on your bed and paw at your feet, elbows, hair and face to get you to join in.

 Although the reasons for these amusing actions can vary, it is difficult to pinpoint any one cause.

 - One theory is that the cat is simply practicing hunting methods, fighting maneuvers, and escape techniques.

 - Need for exercise: Another theory is that house cats become active at night simply because they aren't getting enough play and exercise during the day.
 Many house cats spend the days alone and indoors while their owners are at work.
 When the owner comes home in the evening, the cat wants to play and will be very active.

-- Simple Zest for Life: Although this is a more common reason for kittens and younger adult cats with excess energy, I have occasionally seen senior cats going ballistic for no other apparent reason.
+- Simple Zest for Life: Although this is a more common reason for kittens and younger adult cats with excess energy, senior cats may go ballistic for no other apparent reason.

 - An Errant Flea Bite: Particularly when meowing is involved, a cat could simply have an itch in a place he can't reach to scratch.
 If you suspect fleas to be the case, time to de-flea your cat and your home.